 BASEMAPS allows users to view and download data/metadata published by national data providers through OGC open geospatial standards—WMS and WFS.
 It is also possible to access downloadable services and ArcGIS REST Map layers.
 It is aimed for planners, data providers and authorities dealing with maritime spatial planning in the Baltic Sea.

-This tool was developed in the Baltic LINes project.
+BASEMAPS was developed in the Baltic LINes project.
 Check out the rest of the outputs in the official web page.
+The development continues in PanBalticScope project (EASME 2018-2019) to include output data on Maritime Spatial Plans as defined by HELCOM-VASAB MSP Data Expert Subgroup.